Customer service redesign

 Every space matters!

-As the most frequently used page by customer service agents, this page accounts for 95% of their work time.
-Instead of a clean, spacious layout with strong hierarchy, they prefer a dense structure that minimizes scrolling and clicks.
-When a single action is repeated 1,000 times, 1 extra click becomes a huge workload.
+As the most frequently used page by customer service agents, instead of a clean, spacious layout with strong hierarchy, they prefer a dense structure that minimizes scrolling and clicks.

 Challenges